-Washing heavy duty bed linen can be a daunting task to undertake, and learning how to dry a down comforter can be a feat in itself.
-Down feathers make washing and drying things that little bit more difficult, as you don't want to cause any damage that would result in having to repurchase.
+Washing heavy-duty bed linen can be a daunting task to undertake, and learning how to dry a down comforter can be a feat in itself.
+Down feathers make washing and drying things a little bit more difficult, as you don't want to cause any damage that would result in having to repurchase.

 What is the best dryer setting for a down comforter?

-If you're wanting to dry your down comforter in a dryer, then the best guidance is to go low and slow.
-Choosing the lowest temperate possible will help to keep the comforter as fluffy as possible, which after all is what you want in bed linen.
+If you want to dry your down comforter in a dryer, then the best guidance is to go low and slow.
+Choosing the lowest temperature possible will help to keep the comforter as fluffy as possible, which, after all, is what you want in bed linen.
 A low heat will also prevent the down from scorching.

 It's also a good idea to stop the dryer from time to time to give the comforter a shake.
 This will help to distribute the feathers evenly and prevent any lumps from forming.

-This might keep like a lengthy process, but drying a down comforter in increments will guarantee better results.
-If you remove it before it's completely dry then you have a higher chance of mildew forming, which is bad for your health and would result in you having to purchase a costly replacement.
+This might be a lengthy process, but drying a down comforter in increments will guarantee better results.
+If you remove it before it's completely dry, then you have a higher chance of mildew forming, which is bad for your health and would result in you having to purchase a costly replacement.

 How to dry a down comforter